bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 Greenlight is a feature rich application that aims to address all your BigBlueButton users needs.
 We are constantly expanding Greenlight, and if you have any suggestions, you can open one on the [official Greenlight repo](https://github.com/bigbluebutton/greenlight).

-As BigBlueButton and Greenlight are open-source project, we encourage other developers to contribute.
-If you want to implement a new feature and submit a pull request, your are more than welcome to do so!
+As BigBlueButton and Greenlight are open-source projects, we encourage other developers to contribute.
+If you want to implement a new feature and submit a pull request, you are more than welcome to do so!
 For information on contributing to BigBlueButton projects, see [Contributing to BigBlueButton](http://docs.bigbluebutton.org/support/faq.html#contributing-to-bigbluebutton).

 ## Accounts and Settings